Jonathan Quick

-Jonathan Douglas Quick (born January 21, 1986) is an American professional ice hockey goaltender for the Vegas Golden Knights of the National Hockey League (NHL).
-Quick was selected in the third round, 72nd overall, by the Los Angeles Kings at the 2005 NHL Entry Draft.
+Jonathan Douglas Quick (born January 21, 1986) is an American professional ice hockey player who is a goaltender for the New York Rangers of the National Hockey League (NHL).
+Quick was selected in the third round, 72nd overall, by the Los Angeles Kings at the 2005 NHL entry draft.

 Quick is a two-time Vezina Trophy nominee and William M. Jennings Trophy winner and was a silver medalist with the United States at the 2010 Winter Olympics.
-He won his first Stanley Cup championship with the Kings on June 11, 2012, and his second in 2014, again with the Kings.
+Quick is a three-time Stanley Cup champion, having won with the Kings in 2012 and 2014 and the Vegas Golden Knights in 2023.
 Quick's Conn Smythe Trophy-winning run in the 2012 Stanley Cup playoffs has been described as the best statistical playoff run ever.
+In March 2024, Quick became the winningest American-born goaltender in NHL history, surpassing Ryan Miller.
+In February 2025, Quick became the first American-born goaltender to win 400 games.

 Playing career

 Amateur

 As a youth, Quick played in the 2000 Quebec International Pee-Wee Hockey Tournament with the New York Rangers minor ice hockey team.
 He later played for the Mid Fairfield youth hockey association out of Darien Ice Rink.
 He carried his team to win a national championship and he was single time during his midget major year.
-His team also featured forwards Sean Backman, John Mori and Augie DiMarzo, Joey Sides, Joe DeBello, Chris Davis, Cam Atkinson who all went on to play professional hockey.
+His team also featured forwards Sean Backman, John Mori and Augie DiMarzo, Joey Sides, Joe DeBello, Chris Davis and Cam Atkinson, all of whom went on to play professional hockey.

 Quick played at Hamden High School in Hamden, Connecticut, before transferring to Avon Old Farms, where he was named to the 2002 New Haven Register All-Area Ice Hockey Team.
 Quick's number 32 Kings jersey is displayed in the Lou Astorino Ice Arena of Hamden.
 He led Avon Old Farms to two-straight New England Prep Championships in his junior and senior seasons.
 He had nine shutouts during his senior year.

 Quick played collegiate hockey for the University of Massachusetts Amherst out of Hockey East (HE).
 As a freshman, he earned his first victory by a score of 4–2 on October 15, 2005, in his first start against Clarkson University.
 He also appeared in one playoff game as a freshman, which the Minutemen lost 4–1 to Boston University.
 Quick scored his first goal January 6, 2007, against Merrimack College.
 In the 4–2 win, the unassisted goal came during a delayed penalty into an empty net at 9:31 of the second period; it was the game-winning goal.
 While playing for the Minutemen, he led the team to their first-ever NCAA Men's Ice Hockey Championship appearance.
 In his first NCAA Tournament game, Quick shut-out Clarkson University, stopping all 33 shots he faced, in a 1–0 overtime victory.
 He appeared in five playoff games and posted a .944 save percentage.